MuhammadZulhusni/php-workshop/README.md

 ## Topics Covered

-In this repository, you'll explore the following PHP topics:

 - **Basic Structure:** Understand the fundamental structure of PHP scripts. ✅
 - **Arrays:** Learn how to work with indexed arrays and associative arrays. ✅
 - **Form Handling:** Explore handling form data using both GET and POST methods. ✅